 Here are the key pillars of a mobile app business plan:

-📒 Executive summary.
-Concise description of your app that includes the market situation, target audience, and product information.
+📒 Executive summary: a concise description of your app that includes the market situation, target audience, and product information.

-🏢 Company description.
-Information on you and your team, your experience, responsibilities, accomplishments, and your mission statement.
+🏢 Company description: information about you and your team, your experience, responsibilities, accomplishments, and your mission statement.

 Step #5: Outline your marketing strategy